 - Paul Graham’s equity equation is worth considering while you estimate the current and future value of a candidate.

-A lot of businesses take a standard approach: A four-year linear vesting schedule with a one-year cliff.
+A lot of businesses take a standard approach for how their equity works: A four-year linear vesting schedule with a one-year cliff.
 There’s are a few reasons why this often makes sense:

 - As someone contributes more to the company, they get more equity to match.